Dorchester, Dorset: Sport and leisure

 Dorchester Town F.C., the town's football team currently play in the Southern League Premier Division.
 Harry Redknapp and former England players Graham Roberts and Martin Chivers represented 'The Magpies' in the late 1970s and early 1980s.
 The club is based on Weymouth Avenue in the south of the town after moving from its old ground also on Weymouth Avenue.
 The club moved to the purpose-built 5,000 capacity Avenue Stadium on Duchy of Cornwall land in the early 1990s.

+Dorchester Sports F.C. is an amateur Association football team who currently play in the Dorset Premier Football League.
+The club was founded in 2007 and ground share at Dorchester Town F.C.'s The Avenue Stadium.

 Dorchester RFC is an amateur rugby union team who currently play in the Dorset & Wilts South 1 League.
 Dorchester Cricket Club play in the Dorset Premier League, being last crowned champions in 2009.

 A leisure centre and swimming pool on Coburg Road replaced the Thomas Hardye School Leisure Centre in 2012, at a cost of more than £8 million.

-In May 2009, a skatepark was opened at the junction of Maumbury Road and Weymouth Avenue in Dorchester after 12 years of planning and construction.
+In May 2009, a skatepark opened at the junction of Maumbury Road and Weymouth Avenue in Dorchester after 12 years of planning and construction.